Pixelmatic/pixelmatic.github.io/_posts/2020-04-02-how-to-blog.md

 You can visit yourdomain.com and see your blog in action.

-*Note*: For those who want to use https (and I would strongly recommend you do), I will treat the subject on how to get an SSL certificate for free in a future article.
+*Note*: For those who want to use https (and I would strongly recommend you do), the subject is treated in the following article [How to have HTTPS on my website for free]({% post_url 2020-01-17-how-to-have-https %}).